indrabasak/spring-tls-example/README.md

  `/Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home/bin`

 The `generate-key.ssh` shell script under `script` folder can be executed to create keys and certificates.
-It does the folloeing:
+It does the following:

 1. Generate a **RSA 2048 public/private key pairs** for the server and store in the the server **keystore** of type `PKCS12`.
 The server keystore,